ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

-## L3 plugin
+## L3 Plugin

-The VPP L3 plugin is capable of configuring **ARP** entries (including **proxy ARP**), **VPP routes** and the **IP neighbor** feature.
+The L3 plugin is capable of configuring **ARP** entries (including **proxy ARP**), **VPP routes** and the **IP neighbor** feature.

-### ARP entries
+### ARP

-The L3 plugin works with the VPP implementation of the address resolution protocol. **ARP is a communication protocol for discovering the MAC address associated with a given IP address**.
-In terms of the plugin, the ARP entry is uniquely identified by the interface and IP address.
+The address resolution protocol (ARP) is a communication protocol for discovering the MAC address associated with a given IP address.
+The L3 plugin works with the VPP implementation of ARP.
+The ARP entry is uniquely identified by the interface and IP address.

-The northbound plugin API defines ARP in the following [model][arp-model].
+The structure of an ARP entry is defined in the [ARP model][arp-model].
 Every ARP entry includes a MAC address, IP address and an interface.
-The two latter values are a part of the key.
+The two latter values are a part of the [ARP entries key][key reference].

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for ARP to the database ([key reference][key-reference]).
+**ARP Configuration Example**

+**KV Data Store**

+Put the ARP data into an etcd data store using the [ARP entry key][key-reference].

 Example data:
 ```json